GSA/fpki-guides/_announcements/01_apple_common_removal.md

 2. Beneath *Enable Full Trust for Root Certificates*, toggle _ON_ for the Federal Common Policy CA entry.
 3. When certificate appears, click *Continue*.
 4. You can now successfully navigate to an intranet site whose TLS certificate was issued by a Federal PKI CA.

-#### Option 2.
-Install COMMON Using Apple Configuration Profile
-You can use the macOS configuration profile procedures above to install COMMON on iOS devices: [Apple Configuration Profiles](#install-using-an-apple-configuration-profile).

-### tvOS&nbsp;&mdash;&nbsp;Install COMMON Options
-If you would like to install COMMON on tvOS government-furnished equipment, email us at fpki@gsa.gov.

 ## Frequently Asked Questions